 - parents’ identity documents with copies,

-- Pole’s cards of parents or Pole’s card of one of the parents with copy/copies.
+- Cards of the Pole of the parents or Card of the Pole of one of the parents with a copy/copies.